olgashilets/equity-risk-analytics-belarus/01_clustering/README.md

 - Hierarchical clustering is applied with Ward linkage.
 - One representative asset is selected from each cluster using the highest annualized simple return within the cluster.

-Using simple returns here is intentional.
-It reproduces the selected universe used in the downstream portfolio project.
-Changing this stage to log returns changes the clustering output and would require recalculating the CVaR and factor-analysis modules.

 ## How to run

 From this folder: